 Keep a close eye on use-by dates and make sure to prepare food before its expiration date, this can eliminate a large amount of waste.
 Storage conditions in the pantry should be dark, cool and dry with a temperature between 50 to 70 degrees F, the higher the temperature, the faster the deterioration.
 The pantry should be as far away from the oven, stove, water heater, and dishwasher as possible.

-Thank you to this network marketing software for sponsoring this post!
+Thank you to this Chiropractor Lees Summit MO for sponsoring this post!